-Facelifts surgically reposition sagging muscles, fat and tissue along with re-draping skin and reduction of excess skin of the face, jawline and neck to produce a more youthful appearance.
+Facelifts surgically reposition sagging muscles, fat and tissue along with re-draping skin and reducing excess skin of the face, jawline and neck to produce a more youthful appearance.

 The modern facelift has moved away from using skin tension to contour the face.
-As a face ages there are changes to how fat is distributed, specifically the fat in the lower part of the face.
-The result is that the face looks longer and squarer in shape—young faces tend to be tapered or angular.
+As a face ages, there are changes to how fat is distributed, specifically the fat in the lower part of the face.
+The result a face that looks longer and squarer in shape—young faces tend to be tapered or angular.
 Thus, the most important aspect of a facelift is to improve facial shape while limiting signs that a surgical procedure has been performed.

 Every plastic surgeon and facial plastic surgeon has their own variation on a facelift.
-All facelift procedures have the same aim in common—to restore natural curvatures to the features while maintaining an appropriate amount of volume in the right places.
+All facelift procedures share a common goal: to restore natural curvatures to the features while maintaining an appropriate amount of volume in the right places.

 Today’s surgeons typically perform facelifts either individually or in combination with other common facial rejuvenation procedures like eyelifts, browlifts, lip or chin augmentation, necklifts and so on.

-Here, a menu of the types of facelift procedures that board-certified plastic surgeons perform:
+Here, a menu of the types of surgical facelift procedures that board-certified plastic and facial plastic surgeons perform:

 - Traditional or Full Facelift

 Studies show that patients get the best results with a combination of facial rejuvenation surgery that both lifts and repositions skin and underlying sagging tissue combined with the use of injectables and fillers to restore lost volume and natural fat.